Jane Means wrapping tips

 The morning went by in a flash as we watched Jane deftly folding, cutting, sticking and tweaking and then had a go at recreating the techniques ourselves.
 Jane’s tips were expert, simple and non-stop.
 Who knew, for instance, that to get the best prices on wholesale floristry paper and ribbon at New Covent Garden Market, you really need to turn up wearing an apron?
 Or that those picnic tablecloths you can buy in the supermarket make the ideal material for tackling awkward-to-wrap larger gifts?
 Plain cardboard gift boxes (bought from ebay from around 50p each) are Jane’s simple solution for dealing with awkward shaped gifts.

 Lunch was simple but delicious, with wine for those who felt like indulging.
 After eating, there was an opportunity to browse Jane’s collection of ribbons, tags and papers before settling down for an afternoon of more creativity.
 A great day all round, and lots of inspiring ideas to take away.
-Here’s 4 of our favourites for you to try at home.
+Here are a few of our favourites for you to try at home.

 1 Mix and match wrapping paper.